 The mine facilities would include an office building, warehouse, and maintenance shop.
 The maintenance shop would consist of service bays for the off-road haul trucks, bulldozers, front-end loaders, trackhoes, and other mobile equipment used in mining and reclamation.
-As shown in Figure 2.1-5, the mine facilities would be located in the southern portion of the plant site, along the west side of MS 493, with an internal mine road constructed to connect these facilities to the main mine haul road.
+As shown in Figure 2.1-6, the mine facilities would be located in the southern portion of the plant site, along the west side of MS 493, with an internal mine road constructed to connect these facilities to the main mine haul road.
+Similar to the dragline assembly site, this area would be surveyed for the presence of regulated materials prior to land disturbance.
+Regulated materials found would be managed in accordance with applicable regulations.